How to buy Fisher-and-Paykel Healthcare Corporation (FPH) shares in Australia

 Fisher-and-Paykel Healthcare Corporation share dividends

-Recently Fisher-and-Paykel Healthcare Corporation has paid out, on average, around 34.87% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.26% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Fisher-and-Paykel Healthcare Corporation shareholders could enjoy a 1.26% return on their shares, in the form of dividend payments.
-In Fisher-and-Paykel Healthcare Corporation's case, that would currently equate to about A$0.38 per share.
+Recently Fisher-and-Paykel Healthcare Corporation has paid out, on average, around 79.61% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 1.53% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Fisher-and-Paykel Healthcare Corporation shareholders could enjoy a 1.53% return on their shares, in the form of dividend payments.
+In Fisher-and-Paykel Healthcare Corporation's case, that would currently equate to about A$0.41 per share.

 Have Fisher-and-Paykel Healthcare Corporation's shares ever split?

-Fisher-and-Paykel Healthcare Corporation's shares were split on a 5:1 basis on 26 September 2004.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 5 shares.
+Fisher-and-Paykel Healthcare Corporation's shares were split on a 5:1 basis on 27 September 2004.
+So if you had owned 1 share the day before the split, the next day you would own 5 shares.
 This wouldn't directly have changed the overall worth of your Fisher-and-Paykel Healthcare Corporation shares – just the quantity.
 However, indirectly, the new 80% lower share price could have impacted the market appetite for Fisher-and-Paykel Healthcare Corporation shares which in turn could have impacted Fisher-and-Paykel Healthcare Corporation's share price.

 Fisher-and-Paykel Healthcare Corporation share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Fisher-and-Paykel Healthcare Corporation's is -0.157.
-This would suggest that Fisher-and-Paykel Healthcare Corporation's shares have been inversely-correlated to the average (for this exchange) – so when the broader market trended up or down, Fisher-and-Paykel Healthcare Corporation has bucked the trend.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Fisher-and-Paykel Healthcare Corporation's is 0.409.
+This would suggest that Fisher-and-Paykel Healthcare Corporation's shares are less volatile than average (for this exchange).

 Fisher-and-Paykel Healthcare Corporation overview

 Fisher & Paykel Healthcare Corporation Limited, together with its subsidiaries, designs, manufactures, markets, and sells medical device products and systems worldwide.
-It provides its products for use in acute and chronic respiratory care, and surgery, as well as the treatment of obstructive sleep apnea (OSA) in the home and hospital.
-The company offers Airvo 2, a humidified nasal high flow system; Optiflow, a nasal high flow therapy; and F&P 850 System, a noninvasive and invasive ventilation system.
-It also provides infant respiratory products, such as resuscitation, continuous positive airway pressure (CPAP) therapy, and nasal high flow therapy products.
-In addition, the company offers hospital products, including humidification products, breathing circuits, chambers, masks, nasal cannulas, surgical, accessories, and interfaces; and homecare products that include masks, CPAP devices, software and data management products, humidifiers, and accessories.
+It also provides its products for use in acute and chronic respiratory care, and surgery, as well as the treatment of obstructive sleep apnea (OSA) in the home and hospital.
+The company offers adult respiratory products, including optiflow nasal high flow therapy, invasive ventilation, and noninvasive ventilation.
+In addition, it provides infant respiratory products, such as resuscitation, invasive ventilation, continuous positive airway pressure (CPAP) therapy, and nasal high flow therapy products.
+Further, the company offers hospital products, including humidification products, breathing circuits, chambers, masks, nasal cannulas, surgical, accessories, and interfaces; and homecare products that include masks, CPAP devices, software and data management products, humidifiers, and accessories.
 Fisher & Paykel Healthcare Corporation Limited was founded in 1934 and is headquartered in Auckland, New Zealand.

 Frequently asked questions